Sieges of Oran and Mers El Kébir: Siege of Mers El Kébir

 Álvaro de Bazán, 1st Marquis of Santa Cruz.

 Once inside the fort, the Ottoman troops surrounded the city, digging trenches around and placing artillery to break down the walls.
 On a nearby hill were also installed several culverins to bombard the inner town.
 Martín de Córdoba, who had less than 500 men available to defend the city, prepared for the assault.
 This one took place on 20 May.
-Hassan sent ahead 12,000 Arabs to break the resistance of the Spanish harquebusiers and facilitate the assault by two columns of regular troops which would attack secondly.
+Hassan sent ahead 12,000 Arabs to break the resistance of the Spanish arquebusiers and facilitate the assault by two columns of regular troops which would attack secondly.
 Despite the heavy losses they suffered, the Arabs managed to scale the walls and raise the Ottoman flag on the battlements.
 However, the Spanish soon expelled them.
 In that attack nearly 2,500 men died, mostly falling into the moat around the town.

 In the following days, more assaults took place which also failed with great loss of life, although the Spanish situation had become desperate.
 On June 6 Hassan was about to order the final assault, when a relief fleet took his army by surprise.
 King Philip II had ordered a fleet to be organized in Cartagena in order to attack Hassan's army and force it to lift the siege.
-Under the command of Francisco de Mendoza y Vargas, who was seconded by Álvaro de Bazán and Giovanni Andrea Doria, 34 galleys coming from Barcelona, Naples, Genoa, Savoy, and Malta, had embarked 4,000 soldiers and many volunteer knights, and had sailed to Mers el Kébir.
-Hassan, fearing to be trapped between the Spanish reinforcements and Mers El Kébir, ordered his troops to retreat hastily.
+Under the command of Francisco de Mendoza y Vargas, who was seconded by Álvaro de Bazán and Giovanni Andrea Doria, 34 galleys coming from Barcelona, Naples, Genoa, Savoy, and Malta, had embarked 4,000 soldiers and many volunteer knights, and had sailed to Mers el Kébir without awaiting for any more reinforcement.

+When the Christian fleet arrived, part of the Ottoman fleet had been detached to retrieve supplies, so Dragut did not attempt to resist the assault and escaped, managing to save his flotilla.
+For his part Hassan, fearing to be trapped between the Spanish reinforcements and Mers El Kébir, ordered his troops to retreat hastily.
 The tents could be saved, but guns, clothing, and tools were left in the field.
 The Ottoman fleet was not so lucky, and several of its ships, including four of the French carracks, were captured.
+The Christians also captured several renegade Genoese ships secretly trading with the Ottomans.